 “Structured Query Language” – Basically, SQL is used to connect your website to a database such as a product catalogue or blog entries.
 SQL can be Microsoft SQL (which can be expensive) or the open source MySQL (which is free, and used by internet giants such as YouTube, Wikipedia and Flickr).

 WordPress is a content management system for websites.
 Similar to Expression Engine and Textpattern, you log in to your site to post articles which are then shown to your site visitors.
 WordPress is free and really easy to use.
-While it began as a blog system it is now capable of running your whole business website.
+While it began as a blog system it is now capable of running your whole business or ecommerce website.
+We specialise in WordPress web design and like it a lot, so much so that this website runs on WordPress!

 Zen Cart is shopping cart and content management software used to run eCommerce websites.
 It is very similar to osCommerce, using a lot of the same code but developed to be more user friendly.
 Zen Cart allows you to enter all your product details, upload images, handle user accounts and process payments online.
 It then helps you process your orders and despatch the goods to the customer.